 6 We do not touch on additional considerations that might give a different answer (notably the issue of mitigation).

 7 In brief, DCF methodology entails forecasting cash flows over time, discounting so as to bring them all to a single date (usually, the chosen date of assessment, as discussed later in this chapter), and then summing.
 Discounting is performed through the use of a 'discount rate'.
-For example, if the annual discount rate is 5 per cent then US$1 million to be received a year from now has a 'present value' of US$1 million divided by 1.05 (i.e., approximately US$952,000); whereas US$1 million received a year ago has a present value of US$1 million multiplied by 1.05 (i.e., US$1.05 million).
-The DCF methodology is explained in detail in any corporate finance textbook (e.g., Principles of Corporate Finance (13th Edition) Richard A. Brealey, Stewart C. Myers, Franklin Allen, McGraw Hill).
+For example, if the annual discount rate is 5 per cent, the US$1 million to be received a year from now has a 'present value' of US$1 million divided by 1.05 (i.e., approximately US$952,000); whereas US$1 million received a year ago has a present value of US$1 million multiplied by 1.05 (i.e., US$1.05 million).
+The DCF methodology is explained in detail in any corporate finance textbook (e.g., Richard A Brealey, Stewart C Myers, Franklin Allen, Principles of Corporate Finance, 13th edn, McGraw Hill).

 8 The total level of support payments would typically depend on annual plant output, and is therefore not 100 per cent certain.
 In our experience, however, reliable forecasts exist.

-9 At least that is the theory: in practice, the latest date that is practical is used, since it is not possible to finalise calculations on the day the award is given.
+9 At least, that is the theory: in practice, the latest date that is practical is used, as it is not possible to finalise calculations on the day the award is given.

 10 PCA Case No. AA 227 Yukos Universal Ltd (Isle of Man) v.
 Russian Federation, Final Award, 18 July 2014, paras 1819 and 1825.

-11 ibid., 1763–1769.
+11 id., 1763–1769.
 The tribunal in that dispute determined that whichever date gave the higher value award should be used.

 12 It is not uncommon for investment treaties to specify a standard for compensation in the case of expropriation.
 For example, Article 13(1) of the Energy Charter Treaty stipulates that '[s]uch compensation shall amount to the fair market value of the Investment expropriated at the time immediately before the Expropriation or impending Expropriation became known in such a way as to affect the value of the Investment'.